 Acolytes (Youth) includes members of the Youth Confirmation Class, as well as, loyal acolytes from previous Confirmation classes continue to serve at the altar at the Sunday 10:30 am service and special holy day services.
 The Acolytes light and extinguish the candles, participate in processions by carrying torches and processional crosses, help to set the altar with the Liturgical Sub-Deacon’s assistance, ring the Sanctus bells, and carry the incense “boat”.
-To serve this ministry, see Bob Rys.
+Contact Bob Rys at email@example.com.

 Altar Guild is a ministry the church cannot do without.
 It is a graceful and quiet ministry and one in which many are honored to serve.
 We work together as teams sharing responsibility for preparing the sanctuary for worship during one week each month.
 We make sure there are candles, wine, and bread.
 We polish silver and brass and wash and iron linens to make sure everything is just right to enhance worship at St. Thomas’s.
 We continue to update our supply of linens and other articles.
 We’re training new members to fill the ranks as good and faithful life-long servants retire.
 We are hoping to encourage families to join in preparing for worship.
 There are many jobs that can be accomplished by folks of all ages.
 The only things required of a new member are a good heart and an eye for detail.
-For all of our members we are truly grateful.
-Potential new members should contact Sally Price at 302-453-9408 or firstname.lastname@example.org or any altar guild member for more information.
+For all of our members, we are truly grateful.
+Contact Sally Price at 302-453-9408 or email@example.com or any altar guild member for more information.